 You can use one color wire in your circuit, but it will be difficult to identify a mistake.
 Just like black color wires used as a ground, and red color wire uses as a power source.
 You can either use yellow for ground and black for power.
 It totally depends on you.

 As you have now understood what is jumper wire?
 And why are they colored?
 Now you will learn about different types of jumper wires.

 There are mainly three types of jumper wires which are used in the electrical world.
 Following are the types of jumper wire:

 You cannot deny the importance of a resistor in an electrical network.
 A passive electrical component is a resistor whose basic function is to limit the flow of electrical current.
 Its resistance is measured in ohms.

 For what purpose resistors are used in electrical circuits.
-A few examples like voltage divider, limit electrical current, control gains, etc.
+A few examples like a voltage divider, limit electrical current, control gains, etc.

 Resistance value and tolerance can be measured through different colors embossed on resistors.
 These color stripes on resistors are called bands and resistors could be up to 6 color bands.
-If you are confused in between 1k Ohm resistor and 10K Ohm resistor then you can calculate it through color bands on it.
+If you are confused in between 1k Ohm resistor and 10K Ohm resistor, then you can calculate it through color bands on it.

 In the meantime, I have provided you information about making your own starter kit rather than buying from the market.

-Let us know in the comment section what you have done with your arduino starter kits.
+Let us know in the comment section what you have done with your Arduino starter kits.